-You can book appointments online, access parts of your medical records including blood test results, medications & consultations with your GP.
+You can access parts of your medical records including blood test results, medications & consultations with your GP.

 Please speak to a Care Navigator if you wish to register (you must provide photographic ID to be able to register for this service)

 Anyone requiring support or advice should contact the PALS service via the free phone number: 0800 218 2333 or email firstname.lastname@example.org

 Protected Learning Time

 The practice will be closed from 1pm on the following dates